MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 ## Set up alerts using Insights

-Alerts can be set up in the Azure portal to use Azure Insights workbooks if the Insights function is configured for your Azure Stack HCI system.
-If your resources aren't monitored, see [How to configure Azure portal to monitor Azure Stack HCI clusters - Azure Stack HCI | Microsoft Docs](../manage/monitor-hci-single.md) to enable Insights monitoring before setting up alerts.
+To set up alerts using Azure Insights workbooks in the Azure portal, you must first configure the Insights function for your Azure Stack HCI system.
+If your resources aren't monitored and you want to enable Insights, see [How to configure Azure portal to monitor Azure Stack HCI clusters - Azure Stack HCI | Microsoft Docs](../manage/monitor-hci-single.md).

 > [!IMPORTANT]
 > Using Insights isn't recommended for high severity alerts.
 It could take 15 minutes to collect logs.